-INF 385T - Special Topics in Information Science: Programming for Cultural Data Analysis
+INF 385T - Special Topics in Information Science: Critical Perspectives On Cultural Data Analysis

 Graduate standing.
 Additional prerequisites may vary with the topic.